intellifi-nl/push-doc/spot_protocol_json.md

 | presence        | update | The proximity of an item changed. |
 | presence        | delete | Item has not been seen for x seconds, x can be configured by the `hold_delay_s` config setting. |

-Commands available from server to spot (downstream):
+It's possible to 'command' the spot by sending events from the server to the spot.
+These are called commands or downstream events.
+At this moment we support these commands:

 | `resource_type` | `action` | description |
 | --------------- | -------- | ----------- |